clarissa2448/15-418-Final-Project/README.md

 ## 75% Goals

-In case the work goes slowly, we would aim to implement Luby's algorithm and Algorithms 2 and 3 in the paper by Blelloch, Fineman and Shun in the shared memory and message passing models (i.e. OpenMP and MPI).
+In case the work goes slowly, we would aim to implement Luby's algorithm and Algorithms 2 and 3 in the paper by Blelloch, Fineman and Shun in the shared memory model (openMP).

 ## 100% Goals

-In addition to those, we hope to implement the algorithms mentioned above in CUDA.
+Implement both algorithms in the message passing model (MPI).

 ## 125% Goals